-SA 23 Land at Hanlye Lane to the east of Ardingly Road, Cuckfield SHE SHELAA: 479 Settlement: Cuckfield Gross Site Area (ha): na): 5.75 Number of Units: 55 dwellings Description: Hous Housing allocation and formal and informal open space Ownership: Priva Private landowner Current Use: Gree Greenfield/pasture Indicative Phasing: 1 to 5 years Delivery Lanc Landowner in partnership with Developer Mechanisms:
+SA 23 Land at Hanlye Lane to the east of Ardingly Road, Cuckfield SHE SHELAA: 479 Settlement: Cuckfield Gross Site Area (ha): ha): 5.75 Number of Units: 55 dwellings Description: Hous Housing allocation and formal and informal open space Ownership: Priva Private landowner Current Use: Gree Greenfield/pasture Indicative Phasing: 1 to 5 years Delivery Landowner in partnership with Developer Mechanisms: - - -

-To deliver a high quality, landscape led, sustainable extension to Cuckfield, which provides enhanced and accessible open space; respects the character of the village and the setting of the High Weald AONB; and which is comprehensively integrated with the settlement so residents can access existing facilities.
+To deliver a high quality, landscape led, sustainable extension to Cuckfield, which provides enhanced and accessible open space; respects the character of the village and conserves and enhances the setting of the High Weald AONB; and which is comprehensively integrated with the settlement so residents can access existing facilities.

 - Provide development on the northern part of the site, creating a suitable development edge and transition with the open space that is to be retained to the south.
-As shown on the policy map, no development is to be provided on the southern field, south of the row of Tree Preservation Orders, which is unsuitable for development as it is more exposed to views from the south, contributes to settlement separation and is crossed by rights of way providing scenic views towards the South Downs. - Enhance the connectivity of the site with Cuckfield village by providing pedestrian and/or cycle links to Ardingly Road, Longacre Crescent and adjacent existing networks. - Orientate development to have a positive active frontage in relation to the existing settlement and the wider countryside through careful masterplanning.
+As shown on the policy map, no development is to be provided on the southern field, south of the row of trees protected by Tree Preservation Orders, which is unsuitable for development as it is more exposed to views from the south, contributes to settlement separation and is crossed by rights of way providing scenic views towards the South Downs. - Enhance the connectivity of the site with Cuckfield village by providing pedestrian and/or cycle links to Ardingly Road, Longacre Crescent and adjacent existing networks. - Orientate development to have a positive active frontage in relation to the existing settlement and the wider countryside through careful masterplanning.

-Undertake a Landscape and Visual Impact Assessment (LVIA) to inform the site layout, capacity and mitigation requirements to minimise impacts on the setting of the High Weald AONB adjacent to the north and on the wider countryside.
+Undertake a Landscape and Visual Impact Assessment (LVIA) to inform the site layout, capacity and mitigation requirements to minimise impacts on in order to conserve and enhance the setting of the High Weald AONB adjacent to the north and minimise impacts on the wider countryside.